-The Company's state-of-the-art Delta production plant in Delta BC is strategically located between two shipping ports, the Fraser Surrey Docks and GCT Canada/ Delta Port, which are within 15 and 22 kilometers, respectively, of the Delta plant.
+The Company's state-of-the-art Delta production facility in Delta BC is strategically located between two shipping ports, the Fraser Surrey Docks and GCT Canada/ Delta Port, which are within 15 and 22 kilometers, respectively, of the Delta production facility.
 This location is also within two kilometers of its Seaforth coffee storage facility.
 The Delta plant is also located within easy access to the South Fraser Perimeter Road, a four-lane highway that improved roads and bridges to transport people and goods in Metro Vancouver.

-At this location, the Company's facility occupies approximately 96,000 square feet and is built on approximately six acres of leased land.
-The facility currently houses one production line and serves as the head office of the Company.
-The Company is currently constructing a second production line at its Delta location.
-The land in Delta provides adequate space for future expansion and could support the construction of a maximum total of four production lines.
+At this location, the Company's facility occupies approximately 128,000 square feet and is built on approximately six acres of leased land.
+Currently, the facility accommodates two production lines and serves as the Company's headquarters.
+Notably, the location has been strategically chosen to allow for ample space, facilitating future expansion.
+The infrastructure is designed to support the construction of a maximum total of four production lines.